Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Method

 \section{Method}

-In this section, we present our One-Step Anti-Noise (OSA) paradigm with a workflow shown in Figure.~\ref{fig:Framework}.
-We first define the pair-based noise mitigation tasks for image-text matching, image classification, and image retrieval tasks in Sec.~\ref{sec:task}.
-Consequently, the detailed description of OSA is clarified in Sec.~\ref{sec:osd}.
+In this section, we present our One-Step Anti-noise (OSA) paradigm with a workflow shown in Figure.~\ref{fig:Framework}.
+We first define the pair-based noise mitigation tasks in Sec.~\ref{sec:task}.
+Afterward, we clarify OSA in Sec.~\ref{sec:osd}.